IR-2014-25 March 7, 2014

-WASHINGTON — The Internal Revenue Service is opening the nomination process for membership on the Electronic Tax Administration Advisory Committee (ETAAC).
-The deadline for submitting applications is April 1.
+WASHINGTON — The Internal Revenue Service is opening the nomination and application process for membership on the Electronic Tax Administration Advisory Committee (ETAAC).
+The deadline for submitting applications is April 21, 2014.

 ETAAC was established as required by the Internal Revenue Service Restructuring and Reform Act of 1998.
 The purpose of the ETAAC is to provide continued input into the development and implementation of the agency’s strategy for electronic tax administration as well as to provide an organized public forum for the discussion of issues in electronic tax administration.

 Nominations of qualified individuals may be made by letter and received from individuals or professional associations.
-A complete application package includes a nomination, ETAAC application, a short statement of interest and a resume.
-The application should describe and document the proposed member’s qualifications, past and current affiliations and/or dealings in electronic tax administration.
-A notice published in the Federal Register dated Feb.
-14, 2013, contains more details about the ETAAC and the application process.
+Applicants should complete the ETAAC application including a short statement of interest and a resume.
+Be sure to describe and document your qualifications, past and current affiliations, and dealings in electronic tax administration.
+A notice published in the Federal Register contains more details about the ETAAC and the application process.

 Questions about the application process can be sent to email@example.com.